 Side effects

-Side effects of testosterone injections are well-documented.
-In addition to pain and swelling at the injection site, they include decreased sperm count and quality, testicular shrinkage, enlarged prostate, acne, sleep apnea, cardiovascular issues, and breast growth (due to increased estrogen).
-And due to the up and down effects of injections, this route is also associated with more intense and frequent mood swings.
+Side effects of testosterone injections include pain and swelling at the injection site, decreased sperm count and quality, testicular shrinkage, enlarged prostate, acne, sleep apnea, cardiovascular issues, and breast growth (due to increased estrogen).
+And due to the up and down effects of short-acting testosterone injections, this route is also associated with more intense and frequent mood swings.
+However, some of the extended-release formulations, like testosterone undecanoate, mitigate this by providing more stable serum levels over time.

 Disclaimer: The contents of this article, including, but not limited to, text, graphics, images, and other information, is for information purposes only and does not constitute medical advice.
 The information contained herein is not a substitute for and should never be relied upon for professional medical advice.
 The content is not meant to be complete or exhaustive or to be applicable to any specific individual's medical condition.
 You should consult a licensed healthcare professional before starting any health protocol and seek the advice of your physician or other medical professional if you have questions or concerns about a medical condition.
 Always talk to your doctor about the risks and benefits of any treatment.
 Never disregard or delay seeking professional medical advice or treatment because of something you have read on this site.
 Maximus does not recommend, endorse, or make any representation about the efficacy, appropriateness, or suitability of any specific test, products, procedures, treatments, services, opinions, healthcare providers or other information contained herein.
 Maximus is not responsible for, nor will they bear any liability for, the content provided herein or any actions or outcomes resulting from or related to its use.